Defenders of McHenry County is a citizen organization dedicated

 second Saturday of each month, alternating between McHenry & Woodstock,

 McHenry in odd-numbered months and Woodstock in even-numbered months.

 WOODSTOCK recycling drives have moved!
 At the old

 location, we had a problem with incoming cars being backed up onto

 The new location has a circular drive which will allow folks bringing

 batteries (household, rechargeable, car, and button), and clean

 polystyrene foam (AKA Styrofoam) will be in

-Woodstock on Saturday, August 9th, from 9 am until noon.
+McHenry on Saturday, September 13th, from 9 am until noon.
 Click

 the link below for the address and more information.
 A donation will be